nba-emu/NanoBoyAdvance/docs/COMPILING.md

 - Clang or GCC with C++17 support
 - CMake 3.11 or higher
+- Python modules Jinja and (optionally) lxml
 - OpenGL (usually provided by the operating system)
-- SDL2 library
-- GLEW library
+- SDL 2 library
-- Qt5 library
+- Qt 5 library

 ### Source Code